-There are different types of leukaemia and it is important to identify each as treatment and prognosis differs widely.
-The 2 main types are Acute and Chronic leukaemia (depending on cell maturity and the ability of cancer cells to spread).
-Acute leukaemia consists of immature cells that reproduce rapidly, chronic leukaemia is made up of mature cells which reproduce slowly.
+There are different types of leukaemia and it is important to identify each as treatment and prognosis differ widely.
+The 2 main types are:

 There are several factors that can increase a person’s risk of getting leukaemia.
 For example,

 - Previous exposure to chemotherapy drugs

 - Exposure to certain chemicals eg. Benzene

 - Genetic disposition in patients with Down’s syndrome

 The symptoms of leukaemia generally depend on the type of leukaemia, how quickly it grows and at what stage the disease is diagnosed.
 Many of the symptoms of leukaemia don’t become apparent until a large number of normal blood cells are crowded out by abnormal cancer cells.